HOME OF THE CREATIVITY MACHINE

-Summary - In 1975, our founder made an amazing discovery: If an artificial neural network is trained upon all that is known about some realm of knowledge and then internally 'tickled' at just the right level, it outputs new potential ideas (i.e., novel or confabulation patterns) that are based upon such cumulative information.
+Summary - In 1975, our founder made an amazing discovery: If an artificial neural network is trained upon all that is known about some realm of knowledge and then internally 'tickled' at just the right level, it outputs new, potential ideas (i.e., novel or confabulation patterns) that are based upon its accumulated training patterns.
 Such a neural discovery engine is amazing in that it takes only seconds or minutes to form itself.
-Once combined with another neural network that models human perception of what constitutes a good idea, these tandem neural nets may brainstorm new and potentially valuable ideas in an architecture called a "Creativity Machine."
+Once combined with another neural network that models human perception of what constitutes a novel or salient idea, these tandem neural nets may brainstorm new and potentially valuable ideas within a generative neural architecture called a "Creativity Machine."

-To illustrate this phenomenon, we have represented the perturbation level as a temperature in the figure to the right.
+To illustrate this phenomenon within a single neural net, we have represented the perturbation level as a 'temperature' in the figure to the right.
 If the perturbation level is below a critical point called X (the Greek letter Xi), the network preferentially outputs learned, or 'rote' memories.
-Just above this critical point, the network predominantly outputs patterns that exercise most of the mathematical constraints learned by the network in training (i.e., what some might call the 'zen' of the conceptual space).
+Just above this critical point, the network predominantly outputs novel patterns that represent potentially plausible ideas.
 Finally, at high levels of perturbation, the network outputs nonsensical patterns.
 (For more mathematical details on this process, see A Quantitative Model of Seminal Cognition: The Creativity Machine Paradigm.)

 Of course activation patterns of neurons do not qualify as valuable ideas until they are perceived as such, either by individuals or societies.
-To this end, Thaler added what is known in neural network parlance as a perceptron, the very kind of network that has been successfully used over the years to simulate human perception and opinion formation.
-Now imagination engines could brainstorm with perceptrons on nanosecond time scales to generate new ideas, all within neural architectures called Creativity Machines.
+To this end, Thaler added what is known in neural network parlance as a perceptron, the very kind of network that has been successfully used over decades to simulate human perception and opinion formation.
+Doing so, imagination engines could brainstorm with perceptrons on nanosecond time scales to generate new ideas and/or action plans.

-As you might have already guessed, we have named our company Imagination Engines to celebrate the immense power of such internally perturbed neural networks to generate new ideas, novel plans of action, as well as paradigm shift neural network architectures.
+As you might have already guessed, we have named our company Imagination Engines to celebrate the immense power of such internally perturbed neural networks.

 Yam, Philip(1995).
 "As They Lay Dying ...
 Near the end, artificial neural networks become creative", Scientific American, May, 1995.